tigerwill90/fox/README.md

 data structure (e.g. `fox.Context` slice) containing the matching parameters in order to remove completely heap allocation.

 ### Github
-Finally, this benchmark execute a request for each GitHub API route (203 routes).
+Finally, this benchmark executes a request for each GitHub API route (203 routes).

 **GOMAXPROCS: 1**
 ```